EvotecIT/homeassistant-siegenia/README.md

 - WS Protocol: `wss`
 - Poll Interval: how often device params are polled
 - Heartbeat Interval: keep-alive ping interval
+- Auto-discover IP changes: enabled by default.
+If the controller gets a new IP on the same /24 subnet, the integration will scan for it and update the host automatically (Options → Connection).
+- Manual reconnect: Use Settings → Devices & Services → Siegenia → Configure → Connection to edit the host/credentials even when the device is offline, or call the `siegenia.set_connection` service.

 ## Features